-At a minimum the social assistance legal framework should establish key design elements including beneficiary identification, qualifying conditions and conditionalities, range of benefits, and levels of benefits by reference to benchmarks.
+At a minimum, the social assistance legal framework should establish key design elements including recipient identification, qualifying conditions and conditionalities, range of benefits, and levels of benefits by reference to benchmarks.

 3.3.1.
-Beneficiary Identification
+Recipient Identification

-It is important for the legal framework to clearly identify who are the intended beneficiaries of benefit - the "right-holders".
-The law should be quite specific about the personal attributes of those who are meant to qualify: e.g., persons above or below a certain age (old age pension; child care grant), persons with disabilities (disability benefit), etc.
+It is important for the legal framework to clearly identify who are the intended recipients of benefits - the "right-holders".
+The law should be quite specific about the personal attributes of those who are meant to qualify: e.g., persons above or below a certain age (old age pension, child care grant), people with disability (disability benefit), etc. However, a definition of eligibility needs to be reviewed periodically to ensure it does not invertedly lead to exclusion from benefits and discrimination.
+For example, the definitions of disability for receipt of the Disability Grants in Namibia and South Africa include stipulations that recipients are incapable of work because of their disability, which are not recommended or in line with the UNCRPD.
+Countries such as Nepal, the Maldives and Vietnam do not include incapacity to work requirements in defining disability for Disability Grant eligibility to avoid a situation where people with disability are forced to choose between a low, but stable source of income through social assistance or seek employment.